- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 While traveling in Zambia, Timothy Whitehead was exposed to a water purification process that left him both concerned and perplexed.
 This process required 30 minutes, and used chlorine and iodine tablets to produce water that although safe to drink was terrible in taste.
 Inspired to develop an alternative solution, he came up with the Pure Water Bottle – a device that is capable of filtering soiled water in two minutes by using a combination of 4 micron-sized water filters and a wind-up ultraviolet light system.
 This combinations removes up to 99.9% of impurities from any water source, and it could be a valuable asset for people in developing nations.

-Designed by Jonathan Liow, a graduate student at Monash University, the Solar Ball is a cylindrical shaped device that utilizes the power of the sun to purify water.
+Designed by Jonathan Liow, a graduate student at Monash University, the Solar Ball is a spherical shaped device that utilizes the power of the sun to purify water.
 Inspired by a trip to Cambodia, Liow sought to aid underdeveloped populations that lack access to clean drinking water.
 When placed in the sun, the Solarball uses evaporation to separate dirt and contaminants.
 The resulting condensations yields just over three quarts of potable water per day.
 The ball is inexpensive and relatively small in size, making it easy to transport

 Article printed from Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building: http://inhabitat.com